For immediate crisis support, see below:

 The Financial Independence Hub

-A free and confidential service supporting people who have experienced financial abuse to feel more confident with money and plan for the future.
+A free and confidential service providing on-going support for people who have experienced financial abuse.

 What is 'financial abuse'?

-- Your partner asking to see your receipts and justify all of your spending
+- Your partner asked to see your receipts and justify all of your spending

 - You couldn’t access your own bank account or a joint bank account

 - Not being allowed to see the bills OR having to pay for another person’s bills with your money

-- Using all your money for household expenses – with others refusing to pay their fair share
+- You had to use all your money for household expenses – with others refusing to pay their fair share

-The Financial Independence Hub is available to people of all gender-identities who:
+The Financial Independence Hub supports people of all gender identities who:

-- have experienced financial abuse through domestic or family abuse.
+- have experienced ANY kind of financial abuse

 - are ready to consider your financial future

 The Financial Independence Hub (FIH) is FREE and completely confidential.
 It’s available to you regardless of who you bank with.
 You do not need to provide evidence or tell your story to access the service.